josigar123/hydrophonic-detection/README.md

 ## 🎯 Acoustic Detection

+> *Content section for acoustic detection details*

 ---

 ## ✨ Features

 ### 🔄 Real-Time Processing
-- Real-time signal processing of hydroacoustic data
+- **Real-time signal processing** of hydroacoustic data
-- Real-time data streaming of hydroacoustic data and AIS data
+- **Real-time data streaming** of hydroacoustic data and AIS data
-- Automatic detection of hydroacoustic events using signal processing techniques
+- **Automatic detection** of hydroacoustic events using signal processing techniques

 ### 🖥️ User Interface
-- A clean and modern looking GUI for user-interaction
+- A **clean and modern** looking GUI for user-interaction
-- A rich selection of parameters to adjust for real-time signal processing
+- A **rich selection of parameters** to adjust for real-time signal processing
-- An interface for downloading acoustic data locally to the user's machine
+- An **interface for downloading** acoustic data locally to the user's machine

 ### 📊 Visualization Capabilities
 - Real-time visualization of **spectrograms**